AlexandreByDefault/twitter-clone/README.md

-Clone twitter with a bad ui
+Clone twitter with a low ui

 # Getting Started with Create React App